Sen. Lindsey Graham says he is "very optimistic" a resolution to the crisis is near

 But both sides have “painted themselves into a corner,” said Marina Ottaway, a senior associate at the Middle East program of the Carnegie Endowment for International Peace.
 The Egyptians have made a legal case, she said, and the Americans will find it difficult to tell them to interfere with the work of the judiciary when they are trying to push democracy.

-Briefing reporters Friday, State Department spokeswoman Victoria Nuland said the agency’s legal team has held a number of meetings on the situation.
+Briefing reporters Friday, State Department spokeswoman Victoria Nuland said that its legal team had held a number of meetings since then.

 “We continue to work very hard on these issues.
 So we need to let that work go forward and hope we can solve this,” she said.

-Nuland has said no speedy resolution of the case was expected.
+Nuland had said Tuesday that no speedy resolution of the case was expected.

 CNN’s Moni Basu, Alan Silverleib, Mohamed Fadel Fahmy and Pierre Meilhan contributed to this report.